Yo-Yo Ma: Early life and education

 Ma's mother, Marina Lu, was a singer, and his father, Hiao-Tsiun Ma, was a violinist, composer and professor of music at Nanjing National Central University (now relocated in Taoyuan, Taiwan; predecessor of the present-day Nanjing University and Southeast University).
 They both migrated from the Republic of China to France during the Chinese Civil War.
-Ma's sister, Yeou-Cheng Ma, played the violin and piano before obtaining a medical degree and becoming a pediatrician.
-The family moved to New York City when Ma was seven.
+Ma's sister, Yeou-Cheng, played the violin and piano professionally before obtaining a medical degree from Harvard Medical School and becoming a pediatrician.
+The family moved to Boston when Ma was seven.

 From the age of three, Ma played the drums, violin, piano, and later viola, but settled on the cello in 1960 at age four.
-When three-year-old Yo-Yo said he wanted a big instrument, his father went to see Etienne Vatelot, a foremost violin maker in Paris who, after a chat, lent him a 1/16th cello.
-He jokes that his first choice was the double bass due to its large size, but he compromised and took up cello instead.
-When Dr Ma realised that Yo-Yo was ready for a better teacher, a well-known cello instructor, Mme Michelle Lepinte, was selected.
+When three-year-old Yo-Yo said he wanted a big instrument, his father went to see Étienne Vatelot, a foremost violin maker in Paris who, after a chat, lent him a 1/16th cello.
+He jokes that his first choice was the double bass due to its large size, but he compromised and took up the cello instead.
+While Hiao-Tsiun handled much of his son's early music education, he eventually conceded that Yo-Yo required a more skilled teacher, and signed his son up for cello lessons with the renowned Michelle Lepinte.
 He began performing before audiences at age five and played for presidents Dwight D. Eisenhower and John F. Kennedy when he was seven.
 At age eight, he appeared on American television with his sister in an event introduced by Leonard Bernstein.
 In 1964, Isaac Stern introduced them on The Tonight Show Starring Johnny Carson, and they performed the Sonata of Sammartini.
-He attended Trinity School in New York but transferred to the Professional Children's School, where he graduated at age 15.
+After moving to New York, Ma enrolled at the Juilliard School, where he studied under renowned cellist Leonard Rose, and attended Trinity School in New York but transferred to the Professional Children's School, where he graduated at age 15.
 He appeared as a soloist with the Harvard Radcliffe Orchestra in a performance of Tchaikovsky's Rococo Variations.

-Ma studied at the Juilliard School at age 19 with Leonard Rose and attended Columbia University, but dropped out.
+Ma attended Columbia University, but dropped out.
 He later enrolled at Harvard College.
-Prior to entering Harvard, Ma played in the Marlboro Festival Orchestra under the direction of cellist and conductor Pablo Casals.
+Prior to entering Harvard, Ma played in the Marlboro Festival Orchestra under the direction of cellist, conductor and Ma's childhood hero Pablo Casals.
 He spent four summers at the Marlboro Music Festival after meeting and falling in love with Mount Holyoke College sophomore and festival administrator Jill Hornor during his first summer there in 1972.

 Even before that time, Ma gained fame and performed with many of the world's major orchestras.
 He has also played chamber music, often with pianist Emanuel Ax, with whom he has a close friendship from their days at Juilliard.
 Ma received his bachelor's degree in anthropology from Harvard in 1976, and in 1991 received an honorary doctorate from Harvard.